Polynesia: Cultures

 Polynesia divides into two distinct cultural groups, East Polynesia and West Polynesia.
 The culture of West Polynesia is conditioned to high populations.
 It has strong institutions of marriage and well-developed judicial, monetary and trading traditions.
-West Polynesia comprises the groups of Tonga, Samoa and surrounding islands.
+West Polynesia consists of the groups of Tonga, Samoa and surrounding islands.
 The pattern of settlement to East Polynesia began from Samoan Islands into the Tuvaluan atolls, with Tuvalu providing a stepping stone to migration into the Polynesian outlier communities in Melanesia and Micronesia.

 Eastern Polynesian cultures are highly adapted to smaller islands and atolls, principally Niue, the Cook Islands, Tahiti, the Tuamotus, the Marquesas, Hawaii, Rapa Nui, and smaller central-pacific groups.
 The large islands of New Zealand were first settled by Eastern Polynesians who adapted their culture to a non-tropical environment.

 Unlike western Melanesia, leaders were chosen in Polynesia based on their hereditary bloodline.
 Samoa, however, had another system of government that combines elements of heredity and real-world skills to choose leaders.
 This system is called Fa'amatai.
 According to Ben R. Finney and Eric M. Jones, "On Tahiti, for example, the 35,000 Polynesians living there at the time of European discovery were divided between high-status persons with full access to food and other resources, and low-status persons with limited access."